toby1984/keepassmerge/README.md

 # keepassmerge

-A Java library & command-line tool for combining multiple KeePassX 2.x files into one.
+A Java library & command-line tool for combining multiple KDBX3 and KDBX4 files into one.

 I mostly build this to scratch my own itch, namely the fact that I've been using KeePassX on various devices (desktop,laptop,at work,etc.) but never really felt much of an urge to upload the .kdbx file to some "free" file hoster to be able to share the same